-- The second case included a patient who received the Tdap vaccine (for tetanus, pertussis and diphtheria) and the quadrivalent HPV vaccine 11 days before death.
+- The second case included a patient who received the Tdap vaccine (for tetanus, pertussis, and diphtheria) and the quadrivalent HPV vaccine 11 days before death.
 The cause of death was given by the coroner as “unknown.”
 Lacking a cause of death, the working group was unable to determine a relationship between the vaccine and the death, and could not confirm or rule out a causal association (once again, see Note 2).

 - The third case was a patient that received the quadrivalent HPV vaccine 18 days before death.
 The cause of death, listed in the patient’s medical report and the coroner’s reports, was sepsis of unknown origin.
 “The working group categorized the cause of death in this case as indeterminate because of a lack of a confirmed etiology of sepsis and, therefore, lack of evidence to confirm or rule out a causal association.”

 Thus, after 8.5 million vaccinations, only three deaths might have been related to the vaccinations.
-However, a further evaluation showed us that one case was definitely not related to the vaccine and that the two other cases had no evidence that supported a conclusion that vaccines kill.
+However, a further evaluation showed us that one case was definitely not related to the vaccine and that the two other cases had no evidence that supported the conclusion that vaccines kill.
 None.

 The risk of post-vaccine mortality

-One of the most surprising pieces of data is that the of the non-external causes of death (those that might be related to vaccines) after vaccination was 43% lower than the general population, a statistically significant number.
+One of the most surprising pieces of data is that the non-external causes of death (those that might be related to vaccines) after vaccination was 43% lower than the general population, a statistically significant number.
 In other words, getting a vaccine probably reduces your risk of death from all non-external causes.